 What Does XFL Stand For?

 Everyone knows that the NFL stands for National Football League.
 However, there was confusion over the XFL when it launched.
 It’s owners had planned to call the league the “‘Xtreme Football League”, but a league of that name already existed, so the official line was that the XFL did not stand for anything.
+Football is a sport that is always trending with a lot of people watching ผลบอลสด in every corner of the world.
+In fact, this is one of the many reasons why football is considered one of the most popular sports these days.

 Why Do We Need Another League?